ThomasVroom/Project-2-2-Group-9/README.md

   - open a terminal and navigate to this repository
   - to run the application, type `gradle run` in the terminal (starting up might take a while)

-- Java Runtime Environment must be needed to run the game (minimum 17).
+- Java Runtime Environment must be needed to launch the application.
   - https://www.java.com/nl/

 - Citation of code is mentioned in comments throughout the source code.